rafaelmagesty/code-migration/README.md

 ### 2. Install Dependencies
 `pip install -r requirements.txt`

-remember updating the requirements when installing a new lib:
+Remember to update the requirements when installing a new lib:

 `pip freeze > requirements.txt`